-As more and more curious travelers discover Vietnam, the list of what the country is famous for grows longer.
+As more and more curious travelers discover this charming country, the list of what Vietnam is famous for grows longer.
 Check out this list of places, products, and experiences that define Vietnam.

 Vietnam’s trademark street food is best described as an experience for all the senses.
 You won’t have to look hard for them as food stalls are in every busy part of each city.
 Vietnam cuisine is fresh, healthy, and tasty.
 Some treats you’ll find to try include spring rolls, sticky rice, fresh seafood delicacies, and bun cha which is rice noodles spiced with an herbal sauce and topped with pork.
 After being served, small plastic stools offer a place to sit and eat.

 In most cities of the Western world, cars far outnumber motorbikes.
 Things are just the opposite in Vietnam where the streets stay crowded with motorbikes, or what you may call motorcycles.
 The slim bikes give motorists the advance of maneuvering easily through traffic.
 It almost looks like a crazy game of bumper bikes as they come within inches of each other.
 Pedestrians have to use caution when crossing the street.
 Watch how the locals do it and copy their actions to stay safe.
 You’ll especially see this in Hanoi and Ho Chi Minh City.
 If you plan to walk the streets a lot, a mask will help avoid breathing in dust and fumes.